 My first hike–January 1, 2018 just because I wanted to start the year off right and it was a beyond gorgeous day.
 My friend Cory and I got to Rattlesnake Ledge trailhead fairly earlier–10:30am.
 Surprisingly the parking lot was not busy, but that’s because too many people stayed out way too late the night before.
 We bundled up a bit–it was only 30 degrees out and set off up the mountain.
 It only took us 45 minutes to get to the lookout ledge (it’s only 2 miles up) and naturally we paused for a photo just like every other person who goes to Rattlesnake.
 And yes it’s breathtaking as always, but we thought let’s go up higher so we embarked on the East Peak, another couple miles up with even more lookout points along the way.
 As we came down the mountain more and more people filled the trail so my advice is–GET TO THE TRAILS EARLY because parking was crazy as we left.
-Overall hike #1–6.5 miles was a great way to start the year.
+Hike #1: 6.5 miles

-2. Granite Creek Trail to Granite Lake—The Alpine Lake
+Hike 2: Granite Creek Trail to Granite Lake (The Alpine Lake)

 Through the first 5 hikes I’ve already gone 32.5 miles!
 If you have any recommendations or trails that are worth the hike please let me know!
 I have a huge list of hikes to accomplish and I’d love to keep adding to the list!